Salerno Costa d'Amalfi Airport: Early development

 The airport was founded by the Aeronautica Militare, Italy's Air Force, in 1926.
 A flight training facility was in operation between 1933 and 1943.
-The first hangar was designed by Pier Luigi Nervi, a famous architect.
+The first hangar was designed by Pier Luigi Nervi, a famous civil engineer.
 In 1946, a meteorological service was established, and in 1952, the Salerno Air Club was founded.
 The airport has hosted a Carabinieri helipad since 1975, and a Firefighter helipad and parachuting school since 1984.
 A new control tower was built in 1987.
 The airport was used exclusively by the Carabinieri, Vigili del Fuoco, flight and parachuting school and small private jets until 2007.

 The airport was then upgraded to accommodate airline service, with four check-in desks, two boarding areas, and new luggage belts and waiting rooms being constructed.
 The runway has a VOR system and a lighting system.
 The runway's length was extended to 1654 m, and in 2011 a project was proposed for the extension of the runway up to 2020 m and for the creation of new infrastructure and other improvements.
 The airport was subsequently closed in 2016.